jennybc/happy-git-with-r/11_connect-credential-caching.Rmd

     - `/home/jenny/tmp/myrepo`
   * You know where it lives on GitHub.
 Example:
     - `https://github.com/jennybc/myrepo`
-  * You know local is tracking remote.
-In a [shell](http://stat545.com/git09_shell.html) with working directory set to the local Git repo, enter:
+  * You know the GitHub repo is setup as a remote.
+In a shell (Appendix \@ref(shell)) working directory set to the local Git repo, enter:

         git remote -v